Myasthenia Gravis Plasma & Serum Samples

 There are some things you can do at home to help alleviate symptoms of myasthenia gravis (MG):

-• Get plenty of rest to help minimize muscle weakness.
+• First, get plenty of rest to help minimize muscle weakness.

-• If you’re bothered by double vision, talk to your doctor about whether you should wear an eye patch.
+• Second, if you’re bothered by double vision, talk to your doctor about whether you should wear an eye patch.

-• Avoid stress and heat exposure, as both can worsen the symptoms.
+• Finally, avoid stress and heat exposure, as both can worsen the symptoms.

 These treatments cannot cure myasthenia gravis (MG) disease.
 However, you’ll typically see improvements in your symptoms.
 Some individuals may go into remission, during which treatment is not necessary.